-This is an initial public offering of shares of common stock of Beam Therapeutics Inc. We are selling 9,250,000 shares of our common stock.
-The initial public offering price is expected to be between \$15.00 and \$17.00 per share.
+This is an initial public offering of shares of common stock of Beam Therapeutics Inc. We are selling 10,588,236 shares of our common stock.
+The initial public offering price is \$17.00 per share.

-We have applied for listing of our common stock on The Nasdaq Global Select Market under the symbol BEAM.
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol BEAM.